ajmnz/prisma-import/packages/prisma-import/README.md

-          -d, --dry     Print the resulting schema to stdout -f, --force   Skip asking for confirmation on schema overwrite -o, --output  Specify where you want your resulting schema to be written -s, --schemas Specify where your schemas are using a glob pattern
+          -d, --dry     Print the resulting schema to stdout -f, --force   Skip asking for confirmation on schema overwrite -o, --output  Specify where you want your resulting schema to be written -b, --base    Specify base file for determining merge via imports.
+Do not use with --schemas -s, --schemas Specify where your schemas are using a glob pattern.
+Do not use with --base
 ```